bofflord/sparkify/README.md

 Data Science Capstone Project on predicting customer churn

 ## 1. Installations ##
-import numpy as np
+import numpy as np<br/>
-import pandas as pd
+import pandas as pd<br/>
-import seaborn as sns
+import seaborn as sns<br/>
-from pyspark.sql import SparkSession, Window import pyspark.sql.functions as F from pyspark.sql.types import IntegerType, DateType, TimestampType, StringType, DoubleType, LongType
+from pyspark.sql import SparkSession, Window<br/>
+import pyspark.sql.functions as F<br/>
+from pyspark.sql.types import IntegerType, DateType, TimestampType, StringType, DoubleType, LongType<br/>
-%matplotlib inline
+%matplotlib inline<br/>
-import matplotlib.pyplot as plt import datetime from pyspark.ml.feature import VectorAssembler, MinMaxScaler from pyspark.ml import Pipeline from pyspark.ml.evaluation import BinaryClassificationEvaluator from pyspark.ml.tuning import ParamGridBuilder, CrossValidator from pyspark.ml.classification import LogisticRegression, DecisionTreeClassifier from sklearn.metrics import f1_score, recall_score, precision_score from pyspark.ml.feature import PCA import time
+import matplotlib.pyplot as plt<br/>
+import datetime<br/>
+from pyspark.ml.feature import VectorAssembler, MinMaxScaler<br/>
+from pyspark.ml import Pipeline<br/>
+from pyspark.ml.evaluation import BinaryClassificationEvaluator<br/>
+from pyspark.ml.tuning import ParamGridBuilder, CrossValidator<br/>
+from pyspark.ml.classification import LogisticRegression, DecisionTreeClassifier<br/>
+from sklearn.metrics import f1_score, recall_score, precision_score<br/>
+from pyspark.ml.feature import PCA<br/>
+import time <br/>

 ## 2. Project Motivation ##
 This project analyzes customer churn on the example of a fictive music streaming service called "Sparkify".
 The purpose is to show how such an analysis is done for large datasets by using Spark.
 The project is part of a Udacity Nanodegree project and thus for educational purposes.